noqqe/serra/readme.md

     https://github.com/noqqe/serra/releases

+### Spin up Database

+To run serra, a MongoDB Database is required.
+The best way is to setup one by yourself.
+Any way it connects is fine.

-After that you need to spin up a MongoDB yourself or use the docker-compose setup included in this Repo:
+You can also use the docker-compose setup included in this Repo:

     docker-compose up -d

+### Configure the Database

+Configure `serra` via Environment variables

     export MONGODB_URI='mongodb://root:root@localhost:27017'
     export SERRA_CURRENCY=USD # or EUR

 After that, you can add a card

     ./serra add usg/17
+    ./serra update

 Start exploring :) (the more cards you add, the more fun it is)